yeungchenwa/yeungchenwa.github.io/_pages/about.md

 }
 </style>

 My name is Zhenhua Yang (杨振华, Yeung Chenwa), I'm a second-year Master student from <a href="https://github.com/HCIILAB" style="text-decoration:none;">SCUT-DLVCLab</a> in <a href="https://www.scut.edu.cn/new/" style="text-decoration:none;">South China University of Technology</a>, <a href="https://www2.scut.edu.cn/ee/" style="text-decoration:none;">School of Electronic and Information Engineering</a>, supervised by <a href="http://www.dlvc-lab.net/lianwen/Index.html" style="text-decoration:none;">Prof. Lianwen Jin</a>.
-I recieve my Bachelor degree from <a href="https://www.scut.edu.cn/new/" style="text-decoration:none;">SCUT</a>, <a href="https://www2.scut.edu.cn/automation/" style="text-decoration:none;">School of Automation Science and Engineering</a>, a wonderfull four years.
+I recieved my Bachelor degree from <a href="https://www2.scut.edu.cn/automation/" style="text-decoration:none;">School of Automation Science and Engineering</a>, <a href="https://www.scut.edu.cn/new/" style="text-decoration:none;">SCUT</a>, where I spent a wonderfull four years.

 My research interests are focused on diffusion model, image generation, low-level image processing, document understanding and video generation.
 I am also devoted into the open source community.